-The area that is now Bozeman was inhabited by indigenous tribes for thousands of years.
-These groups included the Nez Perce, Blackfeet, Shoshone and Sioux.
-During the 19th century, the area was visited by William Clark during his expedition.
+Indigenous tribes for thousands of years inhabited the area that is now Bozeman.
+These groups included the Nez Perce, Blackfeet, Shoshone, and Sioux.
+During the 19th century, the city was visited by William Clark during his expedition.
 It was later that century in 1863 when John Bozeman and his partner John Jacobs opened the Bozeman Trail off of the Oregon Trail, which went through Virginia City and what would one day be Bozeman.

 The town was plotted out and established the next year, and although the Bozeman Trail was closed before the end of the 1860s, the fertile land in the area brought in more settlers.
 During the same decade, gold miner Nelson Story brought over 1,000 cattle and established a ranch in Paradise Valley.
 Some of this land was later donated to Montana State University.
 The town of Bozeman was incorporated in 1883.